Last update: December 13, 2025

 2) Just do it!

 Being a lean manufacturing machine shop is just not enough.
 Are you ready to change your job shop manufacturing process?
-Tanya was.
+Troy was.

-One of the best leaders I’ve interacted with recently was one of my Velocity Scheduling System clients – Tanya DiSalvo, President, Criterion Tool – doing job shop manufacturing (<– click to read their story).
-Her team was struggling with buying into VSS but she held firm (definitely not a sissy) and then focused on doing it.
-And doing it right, not some watered down version of what the group was first willing to do.
+One of the best leaders I’ve interacted with recently was one of my Velocity Scheduling System clients.
+His team was struggling with buying into VSS but he held firm (definitely not a sissy) and then focused on doing it.
+And doing it right, not some watered down version.

 Wishing you unsissified success,